 In fact, even if you do everything right, there’s still no guarantee it will work.

 But, if getting more traffic through Google could make a huge difference to your business’s success, it’s absolutely worth a shot.
+Why are we only talking about Google you wonder?
+Well, it’s by far the most popular search engine with the biggest traffic potential for your website.

 In a nutshell, optimizing your site for search involves: